SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-pipeline.md

 - **QUEUED**: In queued mode, pipeline executions are placed in a queue and processed in order.
 Only one execution runs at a time, and new ones wait their turn.
 This mode is useful when deploying to shared environments or resources that require sequential updates.

 - **PARALLEL**: Available with V2 pipelines, this mode allows multiple pipeline executions to run concurrently.
-It’s useful for teams that require high throughput CI/CD pipelines or that support multiple independent releases.
+It’s useful for teams that require high throughput CICD pipelines or that support multiple independent releases.

 Understanding and configuring execution modes correctly helps teams balance throughput with stability and resource usage.